The filter()

 r8 17 Lin F 1990-08-26 PH

-If you wanted to choose the rows that match with the list of values, use %in% operator in the condition.
+If you want to choose the rows that match with the list of values, use the %in% operator in the condition.
 The following example retains all rows where the state

 is in the list of values.